tg-z/zit/README.md

 # `$ zit`

-a commandline tool for knowledge management using the zettelkasten method.
+a small tool for managing your zettelkasten.

 ## install